cabloy/zova/zova-docs/guide/techniques/router/navigation-guards.md

 # Navigation Guards

-Cabloy-Front provides a module `home-router`.
+Zova provides a module `home-router`.
 We can add navigation guards to this module, such as judging user authentication status, jumping on the login page, and so on

 ## onRouterGuards